Hikingyo/generator-ariane/README.md

 ### With gulp

 - Install yeoman : `npm install -g yo gulp bower`
-- Install the generator: `npm install -g generator-cionfire`
+- Install the generator: `npm install -g generator-ariane`
-- Run `yo cionfire` to scaffold your web app
+- Run `yo ariane` to scaffold your web app
 - Run `gulp serve` to preview and watch for changes
 - Run `bower install --save <package>` to install front-end dependencies
 - Run `gulp serve:test` to run the tests in the browser